 Lord, remember us.
 We are your people.
 You have called us through Baptismal water.
-You have fed us with the body and blood of Your son and called us by name.
+You have fed us with the body and blood of You body and blood of Your son and called us by name.
 Father we seek your face with determination to turn from our wickedness.
 Though we do not deserve it, Father, we ask that you grant us wisdom and courage for the facing of this hour.